microsoft/vscode-dev-containers/dev-containers/kubernetes-helm-container/README.md

 # Kubernetes and Helm Container

-This sample dev container allows you to work with Kubernetes clusters and use the Kubernetes extension from within the container!
+This sample allows you to work with Kubernetes clusters and the Kubernetes extension from within a dev container!

-The container includes the kubectl for Kubernetes, Helm, and the Docker CLI and can be easily set up to work with a local Minikube install.
-Just follow the steps below for your operating system.
+The container includes the kubectl, Helm, and the Docker CLI.
+It will also sync your local Kubernetes config (`~/.kube/config` or `%USERPROFILE%\.kube\config`) into the container and make the necessary modifications to allow it to interact with anything running on your local machine.
+This includes interacting with Kubernetes support in Docker Desktop or a local Minikube install.

+Follow the steps below for your operating system to get up and running.

 ## macOS Setup